-Just like other forms of personal damage, you need to know how to handle an injury.
+Like other forms of personal damage, you need to know how to handle an injury.
 And ensure you get the necessary medical care and accommodations.
 This will help you to return to your post sooner rather than later.
-Here are some points you should consider if you experience any type of injury at work.
+Here are some points you should consider if you experience any injury at work.

 #1: Get Medical Help Right Away